GypsyCrusader: Atomwaffen Division harassment

 In 2021, Miller was targeted by a member of the neo-Nazi organization Atomwaffen Division.
 It is alleged that Miller was targeted for giving neo-Nazis and white supremacists a "bad rep".
 The attacker recorded videos threatening Miller that were allegedly taken outside of Miller's home in Florida.
-He also ordered takeout consistently and had it delivered to Miller's home and DDoSed Miller so that he couldn't stream.
-Multiple cabs were also sent to Miller's address to pick him up.
+He also ordered takeout consistently and had it delivered to Miller's home and DoS attacked Miller so that he couldn't stream.
+Multiple taxis were also sent to Miller's address to pick him up.

 On January 30, police received numerous calls relating to a suspect allegedly breaking into Miller's home although they were unable to locate the suspect upon arriving at the scene.
 They were continuously called regarding the alleged robbery upon leaving the scene.
 Miller later chose to leave his complex for a "little while" in hopes of allowing the situation to die down and to protect his neighbors.

 2021 FBI raid and firearm charge

-On March 2, 2021 Miller was arrested on three different charges.
+On March 2, 2021, Miller was arrested on one charge of possessing a firearm as a convicted felon.
 According to reports, flashbangs went off during a raid of Miller's home in Fort Lauderdale, which took place at around 5 in the morning.
-The arrest stemmed from an incident that took place on January 17, 2018 in which Miller illegally possessed a gun.
+The arrest stemmed from an incident that took place on January 17, 2018, in which Miller illegally possessed a gun.
 On February 25, 2021, he was indicted on the January 2018 charge.
 His first hearing took place on March 3.
 He offered up an apology during the hearing saying "I'm really sorry for all of this.
 I really am."
-He also told the judge that he has enough money to hire his own attorney and has reportedly reached out to Mark O'Mara, the attorney who worked for George Zimmerman.
-He later hired free speech activist and attorney Norman Kent.
+He also told the judge that he has enough money to hire his own attorney and had reportedly reached out to Mark O'Mara, the attorney who worked for George Zimmerman.
+He later hired the free speech activist and attorney Norman Kent.
 On March 10, during his bond trial, he was denied bail and was to remain incarcerated while on trial.
 On June 22, 2021, Miller pleaded guilty to one count each of possession of a firearm, possession of ammunition and possession of an unregistered firearm.
 On September 28, Miller was sentenced to 41 months' imprisonment followed by three years' supervised release.

-On January 31, 2023, he was released from prison on good behavior and with supervised release.
+On January 31, 2023, Miller was released from prison on good behavior and with parole.
+In April 2023, USA Today sent federal prison officials a list of questions about his access to the internet while in federal custody.
+While in prison, Miller had used the internet to harass people and sell racist paraphernalia.
+After being informed of this, the Federal Bureau of Prisons determined that this constituted a violation of the terms of his imprisonment.
+Within days, Miller was sent back to prison.
+He was released once again on July 2, 2023.